ilsadq/Blazor.DriverJs/README.md

 ## Default drive

-The `DriverStore` component is used here to store references to Popovers and to run drive.
+The `DriverStore` component is used here to store references to Popovers and to run the drive.

 `DriverJsPopover` is a component that represents a popover in which we specify the step in which it will be called by passing parameters such as title, description, ...

-To be able to work with `DriverStore` we must declare a reference variable to interact with the api.
+To be able to work with `DriverStore` we must declare a reference variable to interact with the API.

 ```html
 <button @onclick="async () => await _store.StartDrive()">